Vixtorbir/TheGoonies_NimcomVideogames/UI.md

 ![](https://github.com/nicobabot/OutZone_AlchemistStudio/blob/master/Wiki%20material/UI/0014.png?raw=true)

-If the user don't enter a coin will start the game demonstration to show how will be the game.
+If the user don't enter a coin will start the game demonstration to show how the game looks like.

 ![](https://github.com/nicobabot/OutZone_AlchemistStudio/blob/master/Wiki%20material/UI/0012.png)